King Luther Capital Management Corp Raises Stock Holdings in Schlumberger Limited (NYSE:SLB)

-King Luther Capital Management Corp boosted its holdings in Schlumberger Limited (NYSE:SLB – Free Report) by 50.4% in the first quarter, according to the company in its most recent 13F filing with the SEC.
+King Luther Capital Management Corp increased its stake in Schlumberger Limited (NYSE:SLB – Free Report) by 50.4% in the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The fund owned 113,527 shares of the oil and gas company’s stock after buying an additional 38,026 shares during the quarter.
-King Luther Capital Management Corp’s holdings in Schlumberger were worth $5,574,000 at the end of the most recent quarter.
+King Luther Capital Management Corp’s holdings in Schlumberger were worth $5,574,000 as of its most recent SEC filing.

 Wall Street Analyst Weigh In